ibm-cloud-docs/cephaas/about_object_storage.md

 You can create a set of HMAC credentials using the console, CLI, and API.
 For instructions, see [Create HMAC credentials](/docs/cephaas?topic=cephaas-creating-s3-credential-sds).

-You must have the IBM Cloud Platform Command Line installed to use the examples.
-{: requirement}

 ## Next Steps